Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 Agustus 2025 17.31.08 UTC
+- WIB: Kamis, 21 Agustus 2025 18.23.37 UTC
-- WITA: Kamis, 21 Agustus 2025 18.31.08 UTC
+- WITA: Kamis, 21 Agustus 2025 19.23.37 UTC
-- WIT: Kamis, 21 Agustus 2025 19.31.08 UTC
+- WIT: Kamis, 21 Agustus 2025 20.23.37 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship